 Well, you’re in the right place.
 Today we’re going through a selection of effective ways to raise money for your small business.
 Check them out!

 Throughout history, the primary source of small business funding for most entrepreneurs was the bank!
-And although there are more options in 2021 than ever before (many of which we’ll discuss in this article), these traditional lenders are still a viable port of call.
+And although there are more options for merchant cash advance with same day funding in 2021 than ever before, these traditional lenders are still a viable port of call.
 For example, they might be able to offer you term loans and/or open a line of credit for you.

 The only downside?
 This form of funding’s usually restricted to established businesses.
 In other words, your brand new operation may not qualify if you lack enough assets to use as collateral and/or don’t have a strong credit history.

 In these cases, locally-owned banks are often the better option.
 Why?
 Because their interest in the community’s development might be a sufficient incentive to loan you the money!